Better Ways to Say Please Find Attached My CV (Alternatives)

 The ‘just say nothing’ option

-There’s something to be said for this line of thinking, but it’s important to remember that not all email clients and webmail interfaces are created equal.
+Something must be said for this line of thinking, but it’s important to remember that not all email clients and webmail interfaces are created equal.
 The person at the other end might be using something as antiquated as Outlook and could overlook your attachments if you don’t mention them.

 Then again, the job advert might have required you to put something like ‘Jane Smith – Admin Assistant CV submission’ in the subject line.
 In cases like this, mentioning the attachments might indeed be unnecessary.
 At the very least, knowing that saying nothing is an option certainly takes the pressure off.